creativescala/creative-scala/book/src/pages/hof/functions.md

 }
 ```

 The details are different, but the underlying structure of the two examples is the same.
-In fact that's one of the points we're really emphasizing: that code has underlying patterns that apply in many different situations.
+In fact that's one of the points we're emphasizing: that code has underlying patterns that apply in many different situations.

-When we see this repetition we might wonder if we can somehow capture the commonality in code, so we don't have to write it out again and again.
-This is what we're going to look at in this section, and in doing so we'll introduce functions.
+When we see this repetition we might wonder if we can somehow capture it in code, so we don't have to write it out again and again.
+We're going to do this in this section, and in doing so we'll introduce functions.

 Let's start by putting the two structural recursions next to each other, and in the case of `polygonPoints` removing the surrounding code.